Blog » Soft Skills Training

 To implement a soft skills program effectively and at scale, it’s important to follow a framework.
 Below, we’ll cover the key steps to doing so, including assessing skill gaps, choosing the right delivery method, and promoting continuous learning and feedback.

-By following these steps, you can ensure that your training is tailored to meet the specific needs of your organization and employees.
+By following these steps, you can ensure that your training is tailored to meet the specific needs of your organization and employees.g to learn to prioritize tasks, set boundaries, and manage their time more efficiently can pay dividends in the long run.

 1. Assess skill gaps